JeeWeetje/lora-azure-iot-workshop/AzureTTN.md

 4. A running TTN bridge on your PC and connected to your IoT Hub

-5. A running Device Explorer or IoT Hub Explorer, connected to the IoT Hub, showing the telemetry coming in (created in the previous workshop)
+5. A running Device Explorer connected to the IoT Hub, showing the telemetry coming in (created in the previous workshop)

 ### Steps to perform in this part of the workshop